josefglatz/development-only/README.rst

 functionality is provided as context menu item for the root page uid 0 within the TYPO3 backend page tree as logged in TYPO3 administrator.

+7. Do not hide newly created pages by default

+Simple `TCAdefaults.pages.hidden = 0` if development context is active.
+Not more and not less.

 ------------